CypherousSkies/Ravoz/Rāvòtipábàbpi'ádi/Main Grammar Doc/Grammar.md

 # Grammar
 ## Non-Linear "Grammar"
 (images to come eventually)
 I'm going to call this grammar (even though this is closer to orthography) as it makes the most sense to do so.
-If you've read the [[00 UNLWS|UNLWS]] documentation, everything there is transferable to this, with very few changes (mostly removing sidedness because my brain doesn't like that feature).
+If you've read the [UNLWS](https://s.ai/nlws) documentation, everything there is transferable to this, with very few changes (mostly removing sidedness because my brain doesn't like that feature).
 ### Binding points on [[Writing#Glyphs|Glyphs]]
 Rāvòz combines glyphs in the same way UNLWS and Ouwi do: namely by joining "binding points" lines.
 In the UNLWS documentation, they use a green circle to denote a binding point, which while very useful, I'm too lazy to replicate.
 So! how do you know what's a binding point in Rāvòz?
 Usually, a cusp point or extended line.
 You'll need some clarification so let me go over the cases for each vowel:
 - `i` & `a` have two binding points: one on their "tails" and one below their "heads", not connected to anything else.
 The first binding point is usually a source, name, or type which modifies the glyph.
 The second one is what the glyph is modifying; which can be a relation, connection, or glyph.
 When the glyph has something in the second binding point, it shouldn't touch, but float nearby as it's modifying but not a full part of it.